gionikola/gionikola.github.io/research.md

 **"Commercial Bank Heterogeneity and the Transmission of Monetary Policy".**

 <b>Abstract:</b>
-The literature on the aggregate bank lending channel (BLC) shows evidence of the transmission of monetary policy into the real economy through changes in the supply of bank loans.
-However, insights on the distributional properties of the BLC are scarce and inconclusive.
-I study how different dimensions of bank heterogeneity influence their individual roles in the BLC, with a special focus on the distinction between community and non-community banks in the United States.
+I study how different dimensions of bank heterogeneity influence their individual roles in the bank lending channel (BLC) of monetary transmission, with a special focus on the distinction between community and non-community banks in the United States.
 I find that the bank-level responses of lending growth to monetary policy shocks are quite diffuse across both community and non-community banks, but also that the spread of community bank responses to monetary policy shocks is greater than that of non-community banks.
 My results also suggest that output growth is affected quite differently by shocks to community bank lending than those to non-community bank lending.
 Lastly, I find that community banks play a key role in influencing the real output growth of certain sectors of the U.S. economy.